anilkbachola/restapi-design-guidelines/README.md

    - /courses/101/students
    - /courses/101/students/1000
    ```
 4. __Use HTTP Verbs to represent an action on a resource.
-Do not use actions names in URLs__
+Do not use action names in URLs__

+    POST - create a resource
+    GET - retrieve a resource
+    PUT - update a resource (by replacing it with a new version)*
+    PATCH - update part of a resource (if available and appropriate)*
+    DELETE - remove a resource

    **Examples:**
    ```text
     - POST /students   -> to Create one/more Student resource in collection.